gustavoluvizotto/cert-validator/README.md

 id,chain
 ```
 Where ```chain``` is a comma-separated list of PEM-encoded X.509 certificates within double quotes.
+The first element of the ```chain``` is considered the leaf certificate, and we assume that the chain is already in signing order (leaf certificate to the root certificate).
 The ```id``` parameters in both types of input is an integer that uniquely identifies the chain.

 The output is in parquet format and has the following schema: